dullabop/iLovePokemon/README.md

 # iLovePokemon by DullaBop

-#I dont know what I am doing
+#I kinda know what im doing now